ASMO360/seattle-201d28/README.md

 # Code 201: Foundations of Software Development
-This *private* repo is a work in progress.
-You may extract the contents of this repo to use in your course as necessary.

-General resources for the Code 201 course including sample code, assignment answers, and handouts for instructors and TAs.

----

 Welcome to Code 201!
 This is a class that builds on your foundational knowledge of HTML, CSS, JavaScript, git, and general web development, to prepare you for the deep dive of any Code 301 class.

 # Introduction